 - A well-treed shoreline disrupts the flight pattern of geese, which are attracted to bare floodplain for ease of landing and takeoff when they pillage farmers’ crops.

+Recreation.
 In addition to the ecological benefits of a healthy water system, the Carp River provides many recreational opportunities such as canoeing, hiking, bird watching, and fishing.
 Check out our recommendations for paddling, walking, and fishing the river.